 For older adults, there is a delicate balance between enjoying retirement with a flexible schedule and having structure each day.
-At Buckner Retirement Services, our Buckner lifestyle strikes the right balance and encourages seniors to incorporate healthy habits into their daily lives.
+We promote a lifestyle at Buckner Retirement that strikes the right balance and encourages seniors to incorporate healthy habits into their daily lives.

 The Importance of Routines for Seniors